Employers Registered with UC Davis Symplicity

 We are pleased you decided to post your job opening with UC Davis School of Law.
 We firmly believe that our students and alumni are among the best and the brightest in the nation.
 To learn more about them, and the University of California, Davis School of Law as a whole, we encourage you to visit the rest of the law school website.
 We look forward to working with you to fulfill your hiring needs.

-Login to Symplicity here to post a student or post-graduate law position
+Login to 12twenty to post a student or post-graduate law position

-Once logged in click on the "Post A Job" tab located in the top row of the navigation bar, then click on the Add New button to go to the job posting form.
-You can also access the job posting form by clicking on Create Job Posting link under Shortcuts on your Symplicity homepage.
+Once logged in click on the "OCI & Job Listings" tab located in the navigation menu, then click on the "Post A Job" button to go to the job posting form.
 You can post summer, school year, post-graduate and attorney positions.
-All fields on the job posting form that are required have a red asterisk.
+All fields on the job posting form that are required have an asterisk.
 Click Submit when you complete the job posting form.

-If you do not already have an account and password for our online Symplicity job posting and recruiting database, please register for a free account at https://law-ucdavis-csm.symplicity.com/employers then click either Register For A Free Account or Register And Post A Job For Students Or Attorneys .
-If you are ready to post a job at the same time you register, choose Register And Post A Job For Students Or Attorneys .
-This function allows you to complete your registration and job posting at the same time.
-Once you complete your registration, you will receive an email with your username and a link to create a password.
+If you do not already have an account and password for our online 12twenty job posting and recruiting database, please register for a free account at https://law-ucdavis.12twenty.com/hire then click either Sign Up For An Account.
+If you are ready to post a job at the same time you register, choose Register And Post A Job For Students Or Attorneys

 Posting by Email

-If you prefer to email your job posting, please send it to Career Services at careerservices@law.ucdavis.edu and we will post your position on our Symplicity system.
+If you prefer to email your job posting, please send it to Career Services at careerservices@law.ucdavis.edu and we will post your position on our 12twenty system.

 Questions

-If you have questions about Symplicity or how to post a job, please contact:
+If you have questions about 12twenty or how to post a job, please contact:

 Kimberly Thomas